 We aim to encourage children to understand how purposeful design technology is for now and the future.
 It is an inspiring, rigorous, and practical subject.
 We plan lessons that allow curiosity, creativity, and imagination to influence the pupils designs and the products they make.

 ‘Making things seem to be at the heart of what it is to be human, part of our basic make- up as a curious and creative species.
 To develop these skills in a practical context should form a rich part of every child’s education.’
 (Hope, G. Mastering Primary DT 2019)

-From EY to Year 6, the children are taught specific skills enabling them to create quality items.
-In the Early Years Foundation Stage, children begin to appreciate that materials/objects have particular properties which make them suitable for a particular task.
+From Early Years to Year 6, the children are taught specific skills enabling them to create quality items.
+In the Early Years Foundation Stage, children begin to appreciate that materials/objects have properties which make them suitable for a particular task.
 They learn to select and safely use an appropriate range of tools to produce a product which satisfies a particular purpose showing clear decision making.
 They build and construct with a wide range of objects adapting their work where necessary.

 Please find below the links to some websites you may find useful when thinking about DT at home with your child.